mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 ## 3 Projects Overview {#projects-overview}

-In the Portfolio Management app, the term "Project" refers to a software project that you manage as you work along the development lifecycle.
-An app can be the result of multiple projects (if the app is complex and big) or only one project.
+In the Portfolio Management app, the term "Project" represents a business objective or strategic goal, and could span across multiple apps.
+The result of a project could be a component of a complex app or multiple apps.
 For progress tracking, we recommend you to break down an app into smaller projects whenever possible.

 The **Project Overview** page gives an overview of all the projects in this portfolio.